alorence/django-modern-rpc/docs/source/advanced/tips_and_tricks.rst

 Enable logging
 --------------

-If you need to troubleshoot errors, you can enable logging capabilities.
-This will give you some information about common issues (why incoming request is invalid, call to unregistered RPC method, etc.) or provide info about entry point behavior.
+Django-modern-rpc use Python longging system to report some information, warning and errors.
+If you need to troubleshoot issues, you can enable logging capabilities.

-To enable logging, set ``settings.MODERNRPC_ENABLE_LOGGING`` to True and configure ``settings.LOGGING`` to handle log messages from ``modernrpc.core`` and ``modernrpc.views``.
+You only have to configure ``settings.LOGGING`` to handle log messages from ``modernrpc.core`` and ``modernrpc.views``.
 Here is a basic example of such a configuration:

 .. code:: python